srajgopalan/solace-ci-cd-demo/README.md

 - Virtual Message Router: SolOS 7.2.1
 - Message Router Appliance: SolOS 7.2.2

-__NOTE:__ This sample has been created to illustrate how SEMPv2 can be used to integrate Solace with a CI/CD pipeline.
-You may need to modify the samples to align with your custom environment, as well as apply security, hardening and other production readiness considerations as necessary.

 ## Contents

-This repository contains an ansible playbook which uses the Solace SEMPv2 RESTful administration API to create a new messaging environment.
+This repository contains an ansible playbook which uses the Solace SEMPv2 RESTful administration API to create a new messaging environment on an existing Solace message router.
 For a nice introduction to the SEMPv2 Management API , check out this [blog](https://solace.com/blog/products-tech/introducing-semp-v2-solace-message-routers-configuration-reinvented), as well as the [SEMP tutorials home page](http://dev.solace.com/get-started/semp-tutorials/)

 The sample can be used as-is for automated deployment of your Solace messaging environments for Continuous Integration.
 Additionally, you can integrate this into your pipeline for Continuous Deployments.
 This is explained in the subsequent sections.

 ## Automated provisioning in a CI environment

-The ansible playbook uses Solace's SEMPv2 Management API to create a new Solace message-vpn along with associated objects:
+The ansible playbook uses Solace's SEMPv2 Management API to create a new Solace message-vpn on an existing Solace message router along with associated objects:

 - Client Profiles
 - ACL Profiles
 - Client Usernames
 - Queue Endpoints

-If the objects already exist, this is indicated in the playbook output.
+If the objects already exist, this is indicated in the playbook run's output.
 It is not treated as a failure of the ansible task, and the playbook execution continues to to the next task.
 Object properties can be specified in a configuration file

 ![CI Flow Diagram](https://github.com/srajgopalan/solace-ci-cd-demo/blob/master/images/CI.jpg "Continuous Integration using Anisble and SEMPv2")